Androgenetic alopecia (male pattern hair loss, commonly baldness) is the most common form of alopecia in men and one of the most common in women.

 The responsible genes are being investigated; the majority of these are located on the X chromosome and are recessive.
 This is why women more rarely suffer from androgenetic alopecia, as it requires the existence of pathological genes on both X chromosomes to manifest itself.
 In men, a single gene on the only X chromosome available suffices to exhibit the disorder.
 Recent research has shown that the hereditary substrate of androgenetic alopecia is even more complex; genes have been found that control, among others, the time of onset of androgenetic alopecia, the speed of its development and the manner of manifestation.

+Apart from heredity, other factors that lead to female androgenetic alopecia are the reduction of female hormones during menopause, the polycystic ovary syndrome, the congenital adrenal hyperplasia, the virilising adrenal and ovarian tumours, Cushing‛s syndrome, chronic use of cortisone.
 A recent study in identical female twins revealed several factors that can be associated with an increased incidence of androgenetic alopecia in women.
 Such factors are diabetes mellitus, hypertension, lack of exercise, long hours of sleep and an unstable marital relationship.
-Also, not wearing a hat and exposure to UV radiation contribute to the onset androgenetic alopecia in women.
+Also, not wearing a hat and overexposure to UV radiation contribute to the onset androgenetic alopecia in women.
 Finally, anxiety and stress accelerate the condition in both men and women.